 I am rooted in the people and places I care for, some of whom care for me.
 In an untethered world, I try to be rooted in the places I live and have lived in, first and foremost.
 Thinking globally, acting locally.

 I believe in the pursuit of power and money, but not for their own sake.
 Indeed, I prefer the Spanish word, poder, which also connotes ability and possibility.
 As for money, it affords the luxury of generosity.

 I believe there are two principal means of improving this world: power and money.
 These are primarily vested in civil society.

-I believe that–if small minds discuss people, average minds discuss events, and great minds discuss ideas–the greatest minds discuss next actions.
+I believe that–if small minds discuss people, average minds discuss events, and great minds discuss ideas–the greatest minds discuss plans.
 Then execute.